 Facebok claims that its data collection practices are covered by privacy laws and the new EU GDPR Directive.
 But it does not mention anything about antitrust law.

 Facebook has a month to challenge the decision in a German court.
 The decision of the Bundeskartellamt currently has no legal force.
-According to the agency's report, the Bundeskartellamt would like Facebook to have “a plan applications" to address the specific issues.
+According to the agency's report, the Bundeskartellamt would like Facebook to have “a plan s" to address the specific issues.

 However, if FaceBook does not comply, "Bundeskartellamt decisions can be implemented through certain legal measures," the report said.